4600 Bloodborne Pathogens; Exposure Control

 Original Date: 9/14/1994 * Last Revision Effective: 9/11/2012

 Policy Contact: Vice President, Human Resources

-The OSHA standard guidelines (29 CFR 1910.1030) were designed to cover all workers in health care and public safety occupations who may have occupational exposure to blood and other potentially infections materials.
+The OSHA standard guidelines (29 CFR 1910.1030) were designed to cover all workers in health care and public safety occupations who may have occupational exposure to blood and other potentially infectious materials.
 OSHA has not attempted to list all occupations where exposure could occur.

 The Bellevue College exposure control program identifies job classifications which are covered by the standard.

-Since accidental exposure to blood or other potentially infections substances may occur in any work setting, all employees need to be aware of accident prevention techniques and the specific steps to be implemented in seeking assistance following any potential exposure incident.
+Since accidental exposure to blood or other potentially infectious substances may occur in any work setting, all employees need to be aware of accident prevention techniques and the specific steps to be implemented in seeking assistance following any potential exposure incident.

 It is the policy of Bellevue College to provide a safe work environment for all employees.
-To protect employees from the dangers associates with the handling of potentially infections materials, Bellevue College will develop and manage an exposure control program in compliance with WAC 296-823, Occupational Exposure to Bloodborne Pathogens.
+To protect employees from the dangers associates with the handling of potentially infectious materials, Bellevue College will develop and manage an exposure control program in compliance with WAC 296-823, Occupational Exposure to Bloodborne Pathogens.

 - means human blood, human blood components, and products made from human blood.